Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: sample and observations

 There are 8 sources with $\delta <-30^\circ$ for which PS1 magnitudes are unavailable.
 We obtained their photometry from the SuperCosmos Sky Survey\citep[SSS,][]{Hambly2001}.
-We used R-band photometry to correct for the slitloss or B band if R magnitude is not present.
-Once all the exposures are slit loss corrected, we combined them using {\tt IRAF} task {\tt scombine} with {\tt scale=median} and {\tt weight=median}.
-The final combined 1D spectrum of all the sources are provided in Fig.~\ref{fig_1dspectra}.
+We used R-band photometry to correct for the flux or B band if R magnitude is not present.
+Once all the exposures are corrected for flux, we combined them using {\tt IRAF} task {\tt scombine} with {\tt scale=median} and {\tt weight=median}.
+The final 1D spectrum is combination of 1D spectra obtained from individual exposures of two PAs (when available) and are shown in Fig.~\ref{fig_1dspectra}.
 The same scaling factors are also applied to 2D exposures.
-The slitloss corrected exposures corresponding to individual PA of each source were combined using median weight.
-Here we emphasize that while correcting for slit losses, we have ignored the variability in quasar magnitudes between the epoch of our observations and that of the PS1 or SSS observations.
+The flux corrected exposures corresponding to individual PA of each source were combined using median weight.
+Here we emphasize that while correcting for flux, we have ignored the variability in quasar magnitudes between the epoch of our observations and that of the PS1 or SSS observations.
 As ADC was unavailable during our observations, we have not corrected for differential slitloss due to atmospheric dispersion.